Study of Mathematically Precocious Youth: Findings

 The survey responses suggest that the gifted have different educational needs and accomplish more in school and work than moderately gifted.
-Talented sudents have differing abilities, interests, and lifestyle preferences, although they typically express similar levels of intellectual satisfaction and achieve advanced educational credentials at similar rates.
+Talented students have differing abilities, interests, and lifestyle preferences, although they typically express similar levels of intellectual satisfaction and achieve advanced educational credentials at similar rates.
 Sex differences other investigators have found on the things-people dimension in normative populations appear in education and work among the study population.

 SMPY found that talented individuals tend to pursue careers that draw upon their cognitive strengths.
 Highly able youth with notably stronger mathematical than verbal ability often study and work in science and engineering, whereas adolescents with better verbal scores frequently went into the humanities, arts, social science, or law.
 Individuals with comparable mathematical and verbal ability did not follow such clear-cut trajectories, although many males with the "high-flat" ability profile pursued educational and vocational pursuits in science.